Back to docs

 Once the distribution status shows Deployed:

-1. 1.Visit yoursite.com/lp - you should see your Flint content
+1. 1.Visit yoursite.com/use-cases - you should see your Flint content

 2. 2.Visit yoursite.com - your regular site should be unaffected